-I am writing in my other blog how art can be an extremely useful tool for maximizing our potential and doing something valuable which brings in our life a lot of good things: there are many people who attend my classes, I would not met them without my love to art, all the beautiful paintings make every room very attractive, and there is always something great to do assuming I have enough energy.
+I am writing in my other blog how art can be an extremely useful tool for maximizing our potential and doing something valuable which brings a lot of good things in our life.
+There are many people who attend my classes, I would not have met them without my love to art.

 Gardening can mean many different things: gardening for profit, gardening to provide oneself or family with clean and nutrition-rich produce, gardening for fun and as a hobby and gardening as therapeutic horticulture.
 You probably have not heard that much about the latter before, but this means using your garden, balcony, backyard or any natural space for growing plants, vegetables, herbs, flowers, herbal teas and similar, and do this all for therapeutic purposes.
 “Hortus” means “garden” in Latin, and that’s why we call it horticulture (cultivation of a garden).
 Horticulture has extremely long history and it deals with multiple food growing, exploring and enriching, and non-food aspects, including psychology, design and even treatment.